 This movie is holding our hands and talking to us like we're five.
 The original talked to us like college freshman in for a fun little philosophical puzzle.
 This one sounds like an over-excited kindergarten teacher reading motivational posters to us out loud, over and over again, as if the movie is terrified we might miss something.
 It doesn't want us as viewers to have to be smart or to have to think to work out anything about the movie.

 Likes and Dislikes

 Neil Patrick Harris' character, performances, funniness

-Most new characters, who are usually generic and difficult to remember after seeing the film, but show potential that's squandered by the film choosing instead to focus on old characters everybody remembers.
+Most new characters, who are usually generic and difficult to remember after seeing the film.
+They show potential, but it's squandered by the film choosing instead to focus on old characters everybody remembers.

 Neo.
 Neo in this movie shows more of a range of emotions, more depth and inner complexity.

-Trinity being a damsel and them not showing her Matrix life as bad for her, but as an obstacle to her boning Neo.
-That has to be undone so the male and female leads can end up together.
-She's not given enough time to explore her own mind and feels like an accessory to Neo's story, just like in the first one, even though I expect better of "feminist" directors.
-Her fucking motorcycle gets more backstory and explanation than her husband and kids, who never feel real, and so her struggle never feels interesting or weighted.
-It never shows how she feels, and only ever seems to show how Neo, the movie's script, the writers, etc. want her to feel.
-Meaning all her emotions and actions revolve around Neo and narrative convenience.
+Trinity.
+Not only that she's a damsel here, but her entire inside-the-matrix life only exists to be an obstacle to her boning Neo.
+(That has to be undone so the male and female leads can end up together.)
+She's not given enough time to explore her own mind and feels like an accessory to Neo's story, but I expect better of "feminist" directors.
+Her fucking motorcycle gets more backstory than her husband and kids, who never feel real, and so her struggle never feels interesting or weighted.

 The cuteness and hopeful tone of Io.